-Nest's own smart video doorbell has now arrived (in the US at least) and it comes complete with Google Assistant integration.
+Nest's own smart video doorbell has now arrived and it comes complete with Google Assistant integration.
 If you get yourself a Nest Aware subscription, you can set up Google Assistant to announce your visitors - even by their own names.

 Nuki Smart Lock 2

 Slightly less well known is Nuki which makes a simple to install, fully featured smart lock that'll look the part - if it fits on your door, that is as it's a pretty specific lock type.
 There's a door sensor in the lock that'll let you know if it's open or unlocked.
-Google Assistant compatibility means you can lock or unlock it with your voice though this does involve saying a PIN code out loud which won't be convenient for everyone.
+Google Assistant compatibility means you can lock or unlock it with your voice, though this does involve saying a PIN code out loud which won't be convenient for everyone.

 ‚ā¨229 alone or ‚ā¨299 with Bridge, nuki.io